Keizaal/Keizaal/README.md

 <ins>**Wabbajack throws an error after authorizing through Nexus**</ins>

-Download the [.Net Framework 4.8 Runtime](https://go.microsoft.com/fwlink/?LinkId=2085155){:target="_blank" rel="noopener"}.
+Download the [.Net Framework 4.8 Runtime](https://go.microsoft.com/fwlink/?LinkId=2085155).
 Be sure to restart your computer afterward.

 <ins>**A mod fails to download**</ins>